leandr0ribeiro/leandr0ribeiro/README.md

 ### About Me
 💻 **Information Security Professional**
 🔧 *Specialist in Mobile Hacking (Android and iOS)*
-❤️ Passionate about technology and hacking, old and new alike.
+🎯 *Experience with Application Security and code Security* ❤️ Passionate about technology and hacking, old and new alike.
 💬 Enthusiast of Low-Level Programming, Python, JavaScript, C, C#, and ShellScript.